Best Windows hosting: Top 4 ASP.NET hosting options

 - Economy can host 1 website with 100GB storage and includes 1 MSSQL database with 200GB.

-- Deluxe can host unlimited sites on unlimited storage, but MSSQL databases are limited to 5 x 200GB.
+- Deluxe can host unlimited websites on unlimited storage, but MSSQL databases are limited to 5 x 200GB.

 - Ultimate adds free SSL for a year and unlimited MSSQL databases (200GB).

 Another thing to consider is the refund policy.
-Yearly and longer plans have a 30-day money-back term, while shorter – 48h to claim your money back.
+Yearly and longer plans have a 30-day money-back guarantee, while shorter – 48h to claim your money back.

 Altogether, GoDaddy’s shared Windows hosting is a great option if you’d like to learn to develop in ASP.NET environments.
 It’s cheap and easy to use.